oracle-livelabs/pts/ai-vector-embedding-jdbc/labs/labs.md

 ## Introduction

-In this lab we will learn how to use the embedding models from the Oracle OCI GenAI Cohere service with vectors stored in Oracle Database 23ai.
+In this lab we will learn how to use the embedding models from the Oracle OCI GenAI Cohere service with vectors stored in Oracle AI Database 26ai.

 ------------
 Estimated Time: 25 minutes